kurenai-11/blog-real-project/README.md

 2. Make individual users profile page(like the dashboard but for all users).
 3. Make users be able to comment and like on the posts.

+# About this repo...

+I tried a lot of stuff and experimented a lot with this repo's git, so don't take this repo too seriously.

 # Starting in development mode

 0. Install mongodb on your system.
 Make sure the command `mongod` works.